jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * Setup a "Thank you" page in the "bounty.decred.org" website to publicly appreciate the people who have found valid vulnerabilities.

-* (Future) Later we can also look into custom swag gift's (Maybe in the next proposal after 6 months) eg: A customized decred jacket; t-shirts etc
+* (Future) Later we can also look into custom swag gift's (Maybe in the next proposal in 6 months) eg: A customized decred jacket; t-shirts etc

 **Who:**